 In this regard at least, Gordon Brown was far from unique.
 Politicians, bankers and business people tend to retain a residual belief in the academic ideology they learned at university and business school.
 When it’s relevant they seem likely to act according to its dictates, and to be eloquent in its defence, no matter how obviously stupid it appears to be.
 Thus the current debate about retention of the 50% tax rate for those earning over £150,000 pa.

 So reducing the 50% tax rate would not be productive in terms of investment in the real economy.
 On the other hand, reducing taxes on the low paid, would increase their spending and thus the general level of demand, and that would be a short term stimulus for the real economy.
-Increasing taxes on the higher paid – Adam Smith argued they should pay more than proportionately towards the common good – would not harm investment in the real economy.
-Funds raised could be channelled into R&D and improved education which would have a long term stimulus effect on the real economy.
+Increasing taxes on the higher paid – Adam Smith argued they should pay more than proportionately towards the common good – would not harm investment in the real economy and any funds raised could be channelled into R&D and improved education which would have the long term stimulus effect on the real economy.

 So much may be no more than common sense.
 Unlike Neoclassical Endogenous Growth Theory!
 That bit of academic scribble held that, in the long run, growth would be determined by how much people save, or by technological progress, neither of which could be explained by neoclassical models.
 The endogenous bit suggested that technological progress would be assisted by public investment in R&D and education.
 Perhaps the only people who found that idea surprising were neoclassical economists.